-The Bonifacio Art Foundation, Inc. (BAFI) is a nonprofit organization that champions the arts and the sciences in elevating community and national life.
+Established in November 1996, the Bonifacio Art Foundation, Inc. (BAFI) is a nonprofit organization that champions the arts and the sciences in elevating community and national life.

 BAFI's art program's mission is to infuse everyday experiences with creative art that transforms the public perception of space.
 It focuses on the evocative nature of the visual and performing arts.
 The urban landscape is a canvas rich with outdoor sculptures, mural gems, eclectic street performers, art-filled fairs, a vibrant community theater group and an arts center.

 BGC Arts Center is the centerpiece of Bonifacio Global City’s cultural district and a home for those who have a passion for art.
 It is the first and only stand-alone theater established through private donations.
 BGC Arts Center is a technically-sound creative space for local and international productions as well as a learning center to nurture homegrown talent.

 BAFI is dedicated to promote the breadth and depth of Filipino artistry as a creative, life-giving force in community and national life.